code-stroke/codestroke-backend/README.md

 the trailing backslash to the correct routes, but raises an exception in debugger mode stating that this can't be done reliably.
 Better safe than sorry!

+### Database Schema

+Please have a look at `schema.sql` and `identities.sql` which have the main patient database and various string identities for ambiguous values respectively.

 ### Route Listing

 - `/cases/` with GET: get all cases with their basic patient details.